tomaverlaine/tomaverlaine.github.io/_posts/2025-05-13-aya-instinkto-industrio-interview.md

 I came into the Instinkto Industrio situation with the same low expectations, honestly.

-**Low expectations.**
+**Low expectations...**

 But when I actually showed up to practice, even if the playing was a bit rough around the edges, I could tell they were genuinely trying to make something interesting.
 The love of music was real, and so was the drive to get better.
 When I said something felt off, they actually listened and tried to understand.
 That was different.

 **Turned out they were more legit than they looked.
 Was that first practice for *The Seagull Walz*?**

-By that point, all the tracks from *Shìjì Dà Tínɡdiàn* — the debut album, released August 2023 — were already done, so it was more like I just started improvising along to what they were playing and seeing what happened.
+By that point, all the tracks from *Blackout of the Century* — the debut album, released August 2023 — were already done, so it was more like I just started improvising along to what they were playing and seeing what happened.
 It clicked, and the feeling was like, "okay, this could work."
 Then they handed me demo recordings and lyrics and said, "think about where the flute could go in these."
 And from there it was just full-speed rehearsals.

 **That's a fast turnaround.
 Would this have been around 2022?**